fleetdm/fleet/handbook/people.md

  2. Plan to observe and ask questions.
  3. Don't plan to do any of your usual work.
  4. Be ready to add a number of [handbook](https://fleetdm.com/handbook) updates during your shadow period.
- 5. Participating in the shadow program is a privilege where you will be exposed to confidential information.
+ 5. Participating in the shadow program is a privilege that will expose you to confidential information.
- 6. Give feedback to and receive feedback from the CEO
+ 6. Give feedback to and receive feedback from the CEO.

 ### What to wear
 TODO: Casual